Emerging Leader Qualities

 - Leading “me” is where I begin: Leaders who do this take responsibility for how they show up as leaders.
 They are open to feedback, mindful of personal strength and weakness, and willing to change.
 They are seekers who choose to build self-awareness, shrink blind spots and strive for authenticity.

-If this sounds like you, apply for the Susan L. French Emerging Leader Fellowship today!
+If this sounds like you, consider applying for the Susan L. French Emerging Leader Fellowship in 2021!